-New York City a nonstop destination that tops the must do list for teens.
-It offers an energy that teens crave.
+As one of the top destinations in the U.S., New York City exudes nonstop energy and is a must-do for teens.
+In a city that never slows down, travel lessons abound, like navigating public transportation.
 Pack some comfy walking shoes since NYC offers urban trekking at its finest.
 I lived in NYC for two years, though I didn’t introduce my kids to the metropolis until they could walk all day without whining.
-In a city that never slows down, travel lessons abound.
-The skills I learned in NYC helped me navigate any city in the world.
-Find museums to parks and shopping to snacking, New York City offers a week of fun with teens in this 4 day NYC itinerary.
+Find everything from Top museums to parks and shopping to snacking.
+New York City offers a week of fun with teens in this NYC 4 Day Itinerary.

 Day One Downtown Manhattan with Kids

 Start at the southern tip of Manhattan and see the oldest part of New York City first.
-Catch a ferry to the Statue of Libery and see some of best views.
-A must for families along with most visitor to NYC.
+Catch a ferry to the Statue of Liberty and see some of the best views.
+A must for families along with most visitors to NYC.

 Tip: All the destinations are walkable so put on the walking shoes and grab a bottle of water to explore.
 An umbrella and a rain jacket are great additions to your backpack too.